Cali-Sketch: Stroke Calibration and Completion for High-Quality Face Image Generation from Human-Like Sketches: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We propose a poorly-drawn sketch based face image synthesis method named Cali-Sketch.
+We propose a human-like sketch based face image synthesis method named \emph{Cali-Sketch}.
 Our method can generate pleasing results even when the input sketches are not plausible.
 To achieve this, we introduce a two-stage sketch-to-image translation method consisting of two GANs.
 Stroke Calibration Network first calibrates unreasonable strokes and adds necessary details.
-The refined sketches are then fed into Image Synthesis Network to produce photo-realistic face images.
-Given poorly-drawn sketches, Cali-Sketch can generate identity-consistent and appearance-realistic face images.
-Experimental results shows effectiveness and efficiency of the proposed Cali-Sketch, showing superior performance than the state-of-the-art methods.
+The refined sketches are then fed into the Image Synthesis Network to produce photo-realistic face images.
+Given human-like sketches, Cali-Sketch can generate identity-consistent and appearance-realistic face images.
+Experimental results show the effectiveness and efficiency of the proposed Cali-Sketch, showing superior performance than the state-of-the-art methods.